How to Reduce Food Waste At Home

 - Freeze cooked leftovers or fresh meat for longer storage.
 In general, items going into the freezer should be stored in an airtight bag or container with as much air removed as possible.
 Trapped air is what leads to freezer burn, which can degrade the quality and flavor of your frozen food!
 Be sure to wrap meats well before freezing.
 (It’s especially important to prevent wasting meats, because they require so much water to produce.)
 You can also freeze extra fruit and veggies, or put bread in the freezer until you’re ready to use it.

-- For more in-depth guidance about storing produce, check out these produce storage guides from RealSimple and Make Dirt Not Waste!
+- For more in-depth guidance about storing produce, check out this produce storage guide from RealSimple!

 - Get creative with leftovers, food scraps, and foods that are past their prime.
 Don’t be afraid to experiment in the kitchen and try something new!
 Overripe fruit can be used in jams, sauces, smoothies, pancakes, or baked goods.
 Veggies that are losing their crispness can still be cooked into a delicious omelet, stir-fry, casserole, or even used to make vegetable stock.
 Stale bread makes for great croutons or bread crumbs.
 Turn your leftover chili into a burrito, or use leftover meat in a sandwich or on a salad.
 Save scraps of veggies from your prep, chop them up, and cook them in a frittata.
 If an item hasn’t spoiled, we can almost always find another way to use it!